PHYSICAL EDUCATION, HEALTH EDUCATION AND ADAPTED PE

 The need for health educators will grow 11% by 2028, much faster than the average occupation, according to the U.S. Dept. of Labor.

-We’re ranked No. 1 for value among all schools in the University of Wisconsin System.
+We’re ranked No. 1 for value among the four-year campuses in Wisconsin.

 As a Physical Education student at UW-Whitewater, you will participate in a sequence of school-based opportunities to build your professional skills.